|

 can make countless journeys to

-find happiness, and engage in countless
+find happiness, and engage

 strategies to rid ourselves of unhappiness,

-but the key traveler on all the journeys
+key traveler on all the journeys

-and the central player in all the strategies
+and the central player in all the

 is ourselves, and it is to ourselves we

 always return. . . .
-We discover happiness

 through making peace with ourselves and

-the circumstances of our lives, no through
+the circumstances of our lives, not through

-trying to escape from them, nor through
+trying to escape from

 living in fantasies about the future.